bitwarden/help/_articles/organizations/about-organizations.md

 ## What are Organizations?

-Organizations relate Bitwarden users and Vault items together for [secure sharing]({{site.baseurl}}/article/share-to-a-collection/) of Logins, Notes, Cards, and Identities.
+Organizations relate Bitwarden users and Vault items together for [secure sharing]({{site.baseurl}}/article/sharing/) of Logins, Notes, Cards, and Identities.
 Organizations have a unique Vault, where [administrators]({{site.baseurl}}/article/user-types-access-control/) can manage the Organization's items, users, and settings:

 {% image /organizations/org-vault-admin.png Organization Vault %}

-Members of an Organization will find shared items ({% icon fa-share-alt %}) in their **My Vault** view alongside personal items, as well as filters for assigned [Collections]({{site.baseurl}}/article/about-collections/), which group Organization items similarly to how [Folders]({{site.baseurl}}/article/folders/) organize personal items:
+Members of an Organization will find shared items ({% icon fa-cube%}) in their **My Vault** view alongside personal items, as well as filters for assigned [Collections]({{site.baseurl}}/article/about-collections/), which group Organization items similarly to how [Folders]({{site.baseurl}}/article/folders/) organize personal items:

-{% image /organizations/shared-items.png Access shared items %}
+{% image /organizations/personal-vault-org-enabled.png Access shared items %}

 ### Types of Organizations